needle-mirror/com.unity.xr.arfoundation/Documentation~/cpu-camera-image.md

         image.Convert(conversionParams, new IntPtr(buffer.GetUnsafePtr()), buffer.Length);

         // The image was converted to RGBA32 format and written into the provided buffer
-        // so you can dispose of the XRCameraImage.
+        // so you can dispose of the XRCpuImage.
 You must do this or it will leak resources. image.Dispose();

         // At this point, you can process the image, pass it to a computer vision algorithm, etc.